 This section provides information on the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA).
 This allows for continued coverage for a certain period if an employee, spouse, or dependent child loses group Medical, Dental, or Vision coverage due to a qualifying life event.

 This section provides information on SMU's Employee Assistance Program.
 Administered through Magellan Health Services, EAP is designed to provide confidential counseling and referral services for all full-time and part-time faculty/staff members and their eligible dependents.
-SMU pays the full cost of providing the EAP and no employee contributions are required for this program.
+A licensed counselor is available 24-hours a day, 7-days a week.

 This section explains the variety of leaves SMU offers to support employees with their life needs including adoption leave, extended leave (unpaid), maternity leave, military and civil leave, paid medical leave, and qualifying exigency leave.
 In addition, the Family and Medical Leave Act grants eligible employees the right to take 12 work weeks of job-protected leave over a rolling 12-month period for the qualified reasons.